msobanjo/courseware/topics/jenkins/modules/scm/README.md

 ## Triggering Builds from SCM Changes
 Jenkins jobs can be automatically triggered by changes in SCM.
-When some changes have been push to a repositorym, the job can be triggered automatically by this.
+When some changes have been push to a repository, the job can be triggered automatically by this.

 There are two main ways to trigger builds in this way, depending on your situation:
 - Poll SCM: